azsk/AzTS-docs/Policies/ContainerRegistry/Azure_ContainerRegistry_Congif_Security_Scanning/Readme.md

 #### Policy Details

-Following policy can be used to grant access to security scanner identity to container registry for image scans and non-compliant resources can be remediated by policy remediation task.
+Following policy can be used to grant access to security scanner identity to container registry for image scans.
+Following policy can be used with 'DeployIfNotExists' effect to avoid further non-compliant resource creation and existing non-compliant resources can be remediated by policy remediation task.

 #### Policy Definition
 [Security - Container Registry - DeploySecuritScannerIdentity](Security%20-%20Container%20Registry%20-%20DeploySecurityScannerIdentity.json)